Prologue

 “To your health,” I finish, lifting my shot glass.

-Luke flinches at my words as if they’re offensive, but Aleksandr’s eyes widen and his lips pull into a smile.
+Aleksandr’s eyes widen and his lips pull into a smile.

-Igor played with the Ducks his entire career and Dad knew guys on the team.
+Igor played with the Ducks his entire career, and Dad knew guys on the team.
 Those connections, along with their mutual interests in outdoor activities like hiking and water sports, created a friendship that’s still going strong.

 When we moved to our current house, Igor and Anna bought the place next door the day it went on the market.
 The Stepurin family and ours are intertwined in so many ways.

-Which made leaving town an absolute necessity after finding out Arkady had cheated on me when he traveled to play at away games.
+Which made leaving town an absolute necessity after finding out Arkady had cheated on me when he traveled to play away games.
 It’s not like I was head over heels in love—or all that surprised—but having been together for two years, ours had been my longest relationship.

 Betrayal is going to hurt no matter what, but—to add another layer to the almost incestuous relationship—Arkady is also my brother’s best friend.

 Falling for the literal boy next door is straight out of a romance novel.
-Though I’ve used the last few years to focus on my career, I’ll be the first to admit I want the love story someday.
+Though I’ve used the last few years to focus on my career, I’ll be the first to admit I want a love story someday.

 But not with a hockey player.
-I swore them off after Arkady.
+I swore off them after Arkady.

 Dad and Mason gave me an insider’s eye into the mindset and priorities of a professional athlete.
 His career—and quest for being the best—comes before everything else.
 And if a woman wants to be with him, she has to want to be there for the ride.
-She has to understand that he will be gone most of the time.
+She has to understand he will be gone most of the time.
 He will have complete focus on the game, a borderline cockiness, and the selfishness—maybe even loneliness—that comes with that profession.

 That’s not the life I want.
-I want someone who can have a career, but always put our relationship first.
+I want someone who can have a career but always put our relationship first.
 A job should be the means to have the kind of life you want, not what you put ahead of everything and everyone.

 It may be my own selfishness shining through.
-I have dreams and I don’t want to sacrifice those for someone else.
+I have dreams and don’t want to sacrifice those for someone else.
 In my ideal relationship, we should be able to grow and pursue our life goals together.

-I totally understand why mom didn’t want to be a hockey wife.
+I totally understand why Mom didn’t want to be a hockey wife.

 A shiver ripples through me at the thought of the places Luke might have piercings.
 With all the crazy things that run through my head, sometimes I think I should’ve been a writer instead of a nurse.